Fiscal Year 2016: No Current Data Available.

 Uses and Use Restrictions

-Grantees could also use program funds to develop more rigorous mathematics and science curricula that were aligned with challenging State and local academic content standards and recruit individuals with mathematics, science, and engineering majors into the teaching profession through the use of signing and performance incentives, stipends, and scholarships.
+Grantees may also use program funds to develop more rigorous mathematics and science curricula that are aligned with challenging State and local content standards; establish distance learning programs for mathematics and science teachers; and recruit individuals with mathematics, science, and engineering majors into teaching profession through the use of signing and performance incentives, stipends, and scholarships.

 Eligibility Requirements